 Another, wonderful and practical ‘guest post’ written by a dear college mate and my sister’s friend, Anusuya Kashi.
-Anusuya, is a professor, interested in learning.
-She is a youth counsellor and a prolific freelance writer.
-She blogs at: https://akwrite.blogspot.in/
+Anusuya, is a professor, interested in learning and a blogger.
+She is a youth counselor and a prolific freelance writer.

 Spicy and tangy rasam!

 He sits down at the dinner table.
 She serves out the rice, rasam and potato poriyal.
 He’s busy talking with a cousin and doesn’t really notice what he’s eating.
 There’s a brief lull in the conversation and as he chews on the food thoughtfully, he makes a face.
 She waits with bated breath, wondering what he’s going to say.
 He serves himself a little more rasam, tastes it gingerly, gives her a piercing look and says, “Who made the rasam today?”

 Before she can answer, an elderly female voice calls out from the kitchen, “What’s the matter?”

 “Something seems different…it’s thicker than usual, the taste is somewhat…. ”

 The voice cuts short his grumbling, “You must have drawn the ladle from the bottom where all the parupu has settled, that’s why it’s thick.
 Don’t make such a fuss for such a small thing!”